 Older pepper seeds may fail to germinate at all.
 If they do germinate, it will be at lower rates than newer pepper seeds.
 For more information, check out my article on how long seeds last.

-Remember that pepper seeds also need light to germinate.
-So, plant them in soil where they will get plenty of sun, or if you are growing them indoors, put them near a window or under a grow light.
+Peppers seeds can germinate without light, but seedlings will need light to grow.
+So, plant your pepper seeds in soil where they will get plenty of sun.
+If you are growing them indoors, put them near a window or under a grow light.

 Why to Start Your Pepper Seeds Early